Tītore

-He was the son of Hāpai and the grandson of Toko.
-He was the brother of Rapu.
-Tītore was the nephew of Tāreha, principal rangatira of the Ngāti Rēhia hapū (sub-tribe), of Kerikeri, and he was related to Hōne Heke and Hengi of Ngāti Rēhia.
+He was the son of Hāpai, the grandson of Toko, and the brother of Rapu.
+Tītore was the nephew of Tāreha, principal rangatira of the Ngāti Rēhia hapū (sub-tribe) of Kerikeri, and he was related to Hōne Heke and Hengi of Ngāti Rēhia.
 He married a sister of Hongi Hika.
-He lived at Waimate North; then after the Girls’ War he lived at Kororāreka in the Bay of Islands, as the peace settlement after the Girl's War resulted in his receiving Kororāreka as reparation for the death of his relation, Hengi.
+He lived near Whakataha pā in the Waimate North area, then at Kororāreka, as the peace settlement to the Girls' War resulted in his receiving Kororāreka as reparation for the death of his relation Hengi.

-Visit to England

-In 1815 Tītore went to Port Jackson (Sydney, Australia), and spent 2 years with the Revd Samuel Marsden.
-In 1817 Tītore and Tui (also known as Tuhi or Tupaea (1797?-1824)) sailed to England in the brig, Kangaroo.
-They visited Professor Samuel Lee at Cambridge University and assisted him in the preparation of a grammar and vocabulary of Māori which, following a visit to Lee by Hongi Hika and Waikato, was published in 1820 as First Grammar and Vocabulary of the New Zealand Language.

-Tītore’s and Te Wera’s southern expedition 1820-21
+Tītore's and Te Wera's southern expedition 1820–21

-In April 1821, Tītore and the chief Te Wera from Okura, returned to the Bay of Islands after 16 months of fighting against the tribes on the East Coast of the North Island at Tolaga Bay and Poverty Bay.
+In April 1821, Tītore and the chief Te Wera from Okura, near Kerikeri, returned to the Bay of Islands after 16 months of fighting against the tribes at Tolaga Bay and Poverty Bay on the East Coast of the North Island.

-Tītore’s war expeditions in 1832 & 1833
+Tītore’s war expeditions in 1832 and 1833

 In the peace settlement at the end of the Girls' War, Kororāreka (today known as Russell) was ceded to Tītore by Pōmare II as compensation for Hengi's death, which was accepted by those engaged in the fighting.
 However, the duty of seeking revenge had passed to Mango and Kakaha, the sons of Hengi; they took the view that the death of their father should be acknowledged through a muru, or war expedition, against tribes to the south.
 It was within Māori traditions to conduct a muru against tribes who had no involvement in the events that caused the death of an important chief.

 Tītore did not commence the muru until January 1832.
 The Revd Henry Williams accompanied the first expedition, without necessarily believing that he could end the fighting, but with the intention of continuing to persuade the combatants as to the Christian message of peace and goodwill.
 The journal of Henry Williams provides an extensive account of this expedition, which can be described as an incident in the so-called Musket Wars.
 The Ngāpuhi warriors, who included Hōne Heke, were successful in battles on the Mercury Islands and at Tauranga, with the muru continuing until late July 1832.

-In February 1833 Tītore consulted Tohitapu, a Tohunga, to foresee the success of a second war expedition; then Tītore led a party of Te Rarawa, allies of the Ngāpuhi, back to Tauranga.
+In February 1833 Tītore consulted Tohitapu, a tohunga, to foresee the success of a second war expedition; then Tītore led a party of Te Rarawa, allies of the Ngāpuhi, back to Tauranga.
 Williams also accompanied the second expedition.